AugustMiller/commerce-docs/en/events.md

 Commerce emits a number of events, which enable developers to extend or modify behaviors.
 Be sure to familiarize yourself with the [Craft 3 events documentation](https://docs.craftcms.com/v3/extend/updating-plugins.html#events) before digging in.

-Below, the available events are divided into conceptual groups, so adjacent items may not be documented within the same class.
+Below, the available events are divided into conceptual groups, so adjacent items may not live within the same class.
 For a complete, up-to-date list, view the source of the relevant Commerce _Elements_, _Models_, and _Services_.

 ## Orders
 - `craft\commerce\elements\Order::EVENT_BEFORE_COMPLETE_ORDER`